 It’s all about attitude!

 In the long run, it’s mostly up to us to decide what value we place on any experience.
-If we are looking for disappointment, that’s what we are going to find.
+If we are looking for reasons to feel disappointed, that’s what we are going to find.
 Things don’t always turn out the way we might like, that’s a fact we all live with.
 Being enthusiastic and full of eager anticipation makes life fun and exciting.
-Learning to love the journey is the best defense against the dark cloud of feeling disappointed.
+Learning to love the journey is the best defense against the dark cloud of disappointment.

 Did you have something to add?